 Usually, neurogenic bladder dysfunction occurs 10 or more years after the onset of diabetes mellitus.
 Neurogenic bladder occurs because of autonomic and peripheral neuropathy.
 A metabolic derangement of the Schwann cell results in segmental demyelination and impaired nerve conduction.

 The first symptoms of diabetic cystopathy are loss of sensation of bladder filling followed by loss of motor function.
-Classic urodynamic findings associated with this condition are elevated residual urine, decreased bladder sensation, impaired detrusor contractility, and, eventually, detrusor areflexia.
-Paradoxically, DHIC also has been observed.
+Classic urodynamic findings associated with this condition are elevated residual urine level, decreased bladder sensation, impaired detrusor contractility, and, eventually, detrusor areflexia.
+Paradoxically, detrusor hyperactivity with impaired contractile function (DHIC) also has been observed.
 Treatment of diabetic cystopathy is CIC, long-term indwelling catheterization, or urinary diversion.

 Herpes zoster is a neuropathy associated with painful vesicular eruptions in the distribution of the affected nerve.
 The herpes virus lies dormant in the dorsal root ganglia or the sacral nerves.